opea-project/docs/getting-started/build_chatbot_blog.md

 #### Check Docker Container Status

-Run this command to check Docker container status `docker ps -a`
+Run this command to check the Docker container status `docker ps -a`

-Make sure all the docker container status are `UP` as following:
+Make sure all the Docker containers are `UP` as shown below:

 ```
 CONTAINER ID   IMAGE                                                           COMMAND                  CREATED         STATUS          PORTS                                                                                  NAMES